abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Pointed functors
 ---

-An interesting "species" of the endofunctors that we can define using the identity functor are the so-called *pointed* functors.
+Finally, an interesting "species" of the endofunctors that we can define using the identity functor are the so-called *pointed* functors.
 This is a name for the functors that are *isomorphic to the identity functor*.

 We still haven't said when two functors are isomorphic, but for now it suffices to say that they are isomorphic when the diagram below commutes for all objects and functions.

 ![Pointed functor](pointed_functor.svg)

-If we concentrate on the category of sets (or the category of types, if you will), then this would mean that there is a function that translates each value of what we called the "simple types" to a value of the functor's generic type, in a way that this diagram commutes (again, the function should make the diagram commute for all types (and not just **string** and **num**) for all functions that exist, not only the four we outlined here.)
+If we concentrate on the category of sets (or the category of types, if you will), then this would mean that there is a function that translates each value of what we called the "simple types" to a value of the functor's generic type, in a way that this diagram commutes (again, the function should make the diagram commute for all types (and not just `String` and `Number`) for all functions that exist, not only the four we outlined here.)

 ![Pointed functor in Set](pointed_functor_set.svg)